filip2cz/mobile-roms/README.md

 # List of mobile roms
-List of alternative android and non-android roms.
+List of alternative mobile roms.
 It's sorted by functionality, so if you don't know what you want, I recommend you click the link, see if your phone is supported and if not, try the link below and repeat.

 ## Android based